 CentraState Healthcare System, the Visiting Nurse Association of Central Jersey and the Monmouth County Office on Aging developed and tested a Web-based disease-management service for older adults in Monmouth County, N.J., with diabetes, congestive heart failure and/or obesity who needed home care services.

-The project was part of the Robert Wood Johnson Foundation (RWJF) New Jersey Health Initiatives (for more information see Program Results), a statewide grantmaking program created to improve health care for New Jersey residents through innovative, community-based health services.
+The project was part of the Robert Wood Johnson Foundation (RWJF) New Jersey Health Initiatives, a statewide grantmaking program created to improve health care for New Jersey residents through innovative, community-based health services.

 - Participants improved their self-monitoring skills.
 All participants reviewed their vital signs at least once a day.

 - Participants enhanced their self-care knowledge.
 All participants scored 90 percent or better on key tests about their conditions and proper self-care.

 - Participants had 35 percent fewer hospital stays for congestive heart failure and diabetes during the project than in the three prior years.